ryenus/hsqldb/trunk/testrun/sqltool/README.txt

     Java so that the tests will run on any Java platform.
     If you have time and the Java skills to port it now-- please contact me ASAP:  blaine.simpson@admc.com
+    (BTW, it will take considerable effort to just port the existing behavior from Bash to Perl, but the real difficultiy would be to improve the run-time by not invoking a new JVM for each test run.
+    Specifically, Java uses a very closed design for providing stdin, stdout, stderr, and one can't open and close these pipes at will, as we do in the Bash script).

 HOW TO RUN